 My Mom also spoke of going back to Britain after her cancer battle was over and since that wasn’t in her cards, I plan on making the trip for her someday.
 We will be taking my Dad to Disneyland with his Grandchildren, our kids at least, as I promised my Mom I would, even if she wasn’t able to come along.
 My sister and I also plan on recreating her big life-changing trip that is shown below in the photos.
 Those trips are the only travel plans that would be too difficult right now; I need more time to process it all.

 Breaking routine and getting completely away from my usual surroundings helps me slowly figure out how to move forward.
 It feels right to use travel to help me grieve and to try to learn how to be genuinely happy again.

 For now, I hope that sharing these photos with you will make a difference in your day.
 Will create a wanderlust in you.
 Will create some appreciation for trips that others around you have taken.
 Will urge you to ask more questions and learn more about experiences important people around you have had.
 And, will help you get the courage to get out there and travel.
 Right now.
 Quit talking about traveling ‘someday’ because the timing will never be ‘right’ if you keep waiting.
 Make that ‘someday’ be today.
 Take a chance.
 Travel.

-Note: These photos are unedited so they maintain their vintage look, as if you had them right in your hands.
-Luckily most of the photos are labelled on the back, so I can at least tell you a little bit about them below.
+Note: These photos are unedited so they maintain their vintage look as if you had them right in your hands.
+Luckily most of the photos are labeled on the back, so I can at least tell you a little bit about them below.

 Have you found that travel helps you while grieving?